Kaye-L1/AZ900-VM-Project/README.md

 - **Subscription:** Use your Azure subscription.
 - **Resource Group:** Created a new resource group named `AZ900-VM-Project`.
 - **VM Name:** `AZ900-VM-Demo`.
-- **Region:** I chose a region close to my location for better latency.
+- **Region:** Choose a region close to your location for better latency.
 - **Availability Options:** No infrastructure redundancy required.
 - **Image:** Used **Windows Server 2022** for this deployment (or **Ubuntu** for Linux).
 - **Size:** Selected the cheapest size: **B1s**.